 An activity requires many administrative security policies: who can define new activities or instantiate an activity; during the lifetime of an activity, who can change various policies and enforce additional constraints on shared objects.
 These meta level administrative policies need to be specified based on meta roles, such as Creator and Owner for various entities like activities, roles, and objects.
 Policies need to be specified on who can join or leave these meta roles.
 Users in these roles are trusted with management responsibilities of the assigned entities.

 4 Overview of the Collaboration Specification Model

-In this section, we present the seminal elements of the collaboration specification model that we developed in our project for supporting policy-driven construction of collaboration activities [23, 21].
-In this overview, we focus on the following features of this model:
+In this section, we present the seminal elements of the collaboration specification model that we developed in our project for supporting policy-driven construction of collaboration activities [18, 19].